· · AI

 What is the biggest mistake?
 Leaving your ten-levels-deep folder hierarchy untouched and expecting AI tools to work through it the way your team learned to over the last five years.

 Every organization I talk to about Claude deployment hits the same wall around week three.
+The pattern that keeps showing up: setup goes fine, week one looks brilliant, then complaints land in week three and nobody can explain why.

 The initial setup goes smoothly.
 IT enables the M365 Connector, somebody with Global Admin rights approves the permissions in Entra ID, and the team starts asking Claude questions about their documents.
 Then the complaints start.
 “It cannot find the Q3 report.”
 “It gave me last year’s version.”
 “It says it does not have access to the file I am looking at right now.”

 The problem is not Claude.
 The problem is not the connector.
 The problem is that your SharePoint site was built for humans who know which folder to click, and AI does not click folders.
+What annoys me about most M365 rollouts is the way document layout never gets a second thought.

-How the M365 Connector actually works
+How does the M365 Connector actually work?

 A Global Admin in your Entra ID tenant needs to approve the connection once.
 After that, individual users authorize their own access.
 The permissions are scoped to the user, not the organization.
 This is important because it means your existing SharePoint permissions structure determines what Claude can and cannot retrieve.